hermannhueck/MusicService/Clients/MusicMobileApp-Ionic-Cordova-NoAuth/README.md

 - based on web technologies: HTML, CSS, JavaScript
 - using Ionic, AngularJS and Cordova.

-The MusicApp manages music Performers and Recordings.
+The MusicMobileApp manages music Performers and Recordings.
 It is a RESTful web service client to the web service MusicService.
-The MusicApp cannot do any work without MusicService being started.
+The MusicMobileApp cannot do any work without MusicService being started.

-With MusicApp the user can perform the following operations on a mobile device:
+With MusicMobileApp the user can perform the following operations on a mobile device:
 - Add, change, delete and query Performers and Recordings
 - listen to Recordings